 ¼ t cumin

 Chop the garlic.
-Combine all of the ingredients into about 1" to 1 ½" across; makes roughly 40 of them.
+Combine all of the ingredients and form into balls about 1" to 1 ½" across; makes roughly 40 of them.
 Fry until brown on both sides in another 4 T of oil over medium heat, about 5 to 10 minutes.
 Note that this is only one of many possible variations; feel free to try your own.

 Final Advice

 The authors of the original recipes knew more about their cuisine than we ever will.
 If our worked out version appears to disagree with the original, that might mean that we know something about interpreting the original—for instance that an Islamic pound has twelve ounces, not sixteen—that you do not.
-But it is more likely that either have made a mistake or were for some reason unable to follow the original.
+But it is more likely that we either have made a mistake or were for some reason unable to follow the original.
 If in doubt, trust the original over our version.

 European Dishes